sweattep/ancient_quotes/README.md

 >For cetain individuals, the ones written about long ago as being meant for this condemnation, have wormed their way in

 >A man will seize one of his brothers in his father's house, and say, "You have a cloak, you be our leader; take charge of this heap of ruins!"
 But in that day he will cry out, "I have no remedy.
 I have no food or clothing in my house; do not make me the leader of the people."

+>How long must I wrestle in my soul, with sorrow in my heart each day?
+How long will my enemy dominate me?

+>So I took all this to heart and concluded that the righteous and the wise, as well as their deeds, are in God's hands.
+Man does not know what lies ahead, whether love or hate.